anirudhrb/android-acrylic-material/README.md

 # More options
 The above example uses the default configuration by calling `useDefaults()`.
-The following example shows all the options that are available for customization.
+The following example shows all the customization options:

 ```java
 Drawable d = AcrylicMaterial